 She has been invited by the NHL and has worked as a Strength and Conditioning Coach at the NHL Officiating Combines and Training Camps.
 She attends the OHL Development Fitness Combine every year where she works as a Strength Coach and assists in off-ice fitness testing.
 She has also attended Hockey Canada’s Female U18 & Development Strength and Conditioning Camp where she worked as a Strength and Conditioning Coach.

 Most recently, Jackie signed her first NHL Contract as she was hired as a Fitness Consultant with the NHL Officiating Department.

-Jackie is presently serving as the Quinte Red Devil Associations Head Trainer, a role that she has held for the past seven seasons.
-She has set up a Concussion Management program for the QRMHA and BDGMHA and Belleville Youth Soccer Club as she is Ontario’s first ImPACT Trained Athletic Trainer.
+Jackie is presently serving as the Quinte Red Devil Associations Head Trainer, a role that she has held for the past nine seasons.
+She has set up a Concussion Management program for the QRMHA and Belleville Youth Soccer Club as she is Ontario’s first ImPACT Trained Athletic Trainer.
 In addition, she is also a Registered Kinesiologist.

 She is very proud to have built a brand new state-of-the-art training facility and “living her dream” by building across the road from the family dairy farm.
 The farm has instilled in her a strong work ethic as well as other important moral values that have had a lasting impact on all aspects on her life.
 These moral values are built on a foundation of integrity and dedication to sport and have become the backbone behind her specialized training facility.
 She looks forward to working with Quinte area athletes and providing more opportunities for them to achieve their athletic goals by way of mentorship, nutrition and strength and conditioning programs.